darasus/ai-blog/content/the-history-of-mediation.md

   environment that is safe and non-threatening for parties involved in conflict.
   There are many different types of mediation processes, each with its own pros and cons.
+intro: >-
+  Mediation is a process of third-party intervention that enables the conflicting parties to resolve their disputes peacefully.
+There are many different types of mediation processes, each with its own pros and cons.
+When it comes to resolving conflict in business relationships, mediation is one of the most effective strategies.

+  Mediation helps people resolve their problems in a controlled environment without the cost or stress of going to court or getting lawyers involved.
+It’s also private so you don’t have to worry about your personal information becoming public.

+  Mediation is not just for divorce — this neutral third party helps people with any kind of dispute find solutions that work for them and avoid going to court or ending their relationship.

+  Mediation is one of the oldest dispute resolution methods on record; it probably existed even before the invention of formal courts.
+Keep reading and learn more about mediation, its history, and how it can help you resolve conflicts at work or in your personal life.
 ---

 ## What is Mediation?